Venue: The Oculus, Aylesbury Vale District Council, The Gateway, Gatehouse Road, Aylesbury, HP19 8FF

 Webcast: View the webcast

-Prior to the commencement of the formal business of the meeting, Members and officers present stood in silent tribute to the memory of former Councillor Michael Cook who had passed away recently.
-Mr Cook had been a Member of the Council for 17 years representing the Brill Ward between 1974 and 1991.
+Prior to the commencement of the formal business of the meeting, Members and officers present stood in silent tribute to the memory of Mr Derrick Isham, a former Chairman of the Council, who passed away recently.
+The Chairman read out a letter of thanks from Mrs Isham for the support of Members and officers at this difficult time.

 By the Chairman of the Council.